 Set up in 2000/2001 AskSource was developed to combine the physical collections of Healthlink Worldwide (formerly AHRTAG) and the Centre for International Child Health (later the Centre for International Health and Development (CIHD) and now The Institute for Global Health (IGH)) – housed in the library at the Institute of Child Health, University College London, where IGH is based - with an online presence for global users.
 Handicap International UK joined the partnership soon after Source started.

-The combined information support centre was designed to meet the information needs of individuals and organisations working in health, disability and development worldwide.
+The resource has been developed to meet the information needs of individuals and organisations working in health, disability and development worldwide.
 These included health care workers, disabled people's organisations, CRB workers, OTs, disability practitioners, and grassroots and local NGOs in developing countries, as well as academics, researchers and policy influencers.

-The collection is managed by Handicap International.
-Co-winner of the Nobel Peace Prize, Handicap International is an international aid organisation working in situations of poverty and exclusion, conflict and disaster.
-Working alongside people with disabilities and vulnerable populations, Handicap International takes action and raise awareness in order to respond to their essential needs, improve their living conditions and promote respect for their dignity and fundamental rights.
+Until 2023 the collection was managed by Humanity & Inclusion, an international aid organisation working in situations of poverty and exclusion, conflict and disaster alongside people with disabilities and vulnerable populations to take action and raise awareness in order to respond to essential needs, improve living conditions and promote respect for dignity and fundamental rights.

 In 2023 Global Disability Innovation Hub (GDI Hub) took over management of this resource.
 GDI Hub is an academic research and practice centre driving disability innovation for a fairer world.

 Founded in 2017 in the legacy of the 2012 Paralympic Games, GDI Hub translate robust research into innovative practice to deliver impact in communities by delivering an extensive portfolio of research, teaching, global programmes and technical assistance including building innovation ecosystems and advocating for change at the highest level.
 We’ve now reached over 29 million people in more than 60 countries.